DavidYordan/XrayMultiMapper/README.md

 ### Outbound Protocols
 - For outbound connections, the tool currently supports **Shadowsocks** and **SOCKS5** protocols.

+## Current Focus and Limitations

+As of now, V2XrayMultiMapper is focused on creating a clean and efficient multi-entry to multi-exit environment.
+To maintain this simplicity, **traffic routing rules have been omitted**.
+While this offers a streamlined experience, users requiring advanced routing capabilities may need to wait for future updates or consider additional tools.
+The project may explore adding these features based on user feedback and the evolving needs of the community.

 ## Gallery

 ### Image 1